 - D-Care DM2®

-Side effects of metformin can vary, but are usually mild and temporary.
+Side effects of metformin can vary by person but are usually mild and temporary.
 The risk of side effects is lower when metformin is taken with food.
-The most common side effects of metformin are:2,5,6
+The most common side effects are:2,4,5

 - Metallic taste in the mouth

 Tell your doctor if you experience these side effects.
 Your doctor can pause treatment or reduce your dose to prevent side effects.

 Metformin also reduces how well your body absorbs vitamin B12.
 Some people develop a vitamin B12 deficiency and may need to take supplements.1,2

 Metformin carries a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
 It has this warning because it may cause a serious condition called lactic acidosis, a build-up of lactic acid in your tissues.3,6

 The FDA warns that metformin may not be a good choice for:3